 Course Description: This is a course in environmental toxicology and chemistry.
 That is, an examination of the chemical properties which contribute to toxicity, transport and chemical reactions across environmental "compartments."
-We will also discuss the biological effects of some toxins.
-Time permitting, case studies of "well-known" and not so well-known environmental disasters will be discussed.
+We will also discuss the biological effects of broad classes of organic toxins, including secondary metabolism and biological targets.

 It is assumed that you have a sound knowledge of general chemistry and basic organic chemistry (i.e., one year or equivalent of each).
-Having taken other, upper-division CHM or beginning biochemistry courses may be beneficial as well; however, concepts from other specialized sub-disciplines of chemistry and biochemistry will be brought in and explained as appropriate.
+Having taken other, upper-division CHEM or introductory biochemistry courses may be beneficial as well; however, these are not necessary and concepts from other specialized sub-disciplines of chemistry and biochemistry will be brought in and discussed as appropriate.